captionpoint/captionpoint-plays/ANTIGONE-centered.md

 ---

-I am his family, his kin, and kin will lie by kin.
+I am his kin, and kin must lie by kin.
 Mine will be a holy crime.

 ---